heacol2230/coleman-cis453l-project/README.md

 # This web application, “Fame Tracker” is intended for musicians  currently on social media.
 The goal is growing their fan base and climbing the
 # ladder on social media.
 Through completion of daily suggested tasks, they will be able to achieve popularity, and ultimately, a large fan base. # This will assist in a solid foundation  to get  the start they need to use their true talents and the ability to be recognized by those in the
 # industry to help them reach stardom.
-***There is a subscription for the service which allows them to buy one-on-one guidance from experts in the field in addition to a monthly subscription.
 Project Build Details: This project is built using React.js and Tailwind.css